 Throughout the year, the PBO usually receives suggestions from parliamentarians about additional matters that would benefit from regular reporting.
 We will continue to welcome these suggestions as they indicate the topics that are of interest to parliamentarians.

-The PBO intends to provide the following regular reports to the Senate and the House of Commons in the fiscal year 2020-21:
+The PBO intends to provide the following regular reports to the Senate and the House of Commons in the fiscal year 2023-24:

-- analysis of the budget, the fall economic statement and the government's fiscal sustainability report (3 reports); and - analysis of main, and supplementary estimates (4 reports).
+- analysis of the budget and the fall economic statement (2 reports); and - analysis of main and supplementary estimates (4 reports).

-The PBO may also prepare reports on matters of particular significance relating to the nation's finances or economy that are listed in an annual work plan.7 The PBO will identify matters of particular significance that he believes should be brought to the attention of Parliament.8 For the upcoming fiscal year, the PBO will provide the following reports to Parliament based on such matters:
+The PBO may also prepare reports on matters of particular significance relating to the nation's finances or economy that are listed in an annual work plan.8 The PBO will identify matters of particular significance that he believes should be brought to the attention of Parliament.9 For the upcoming fiscal year, the PBO will provide the following reports to Parliament based on such matters:

-- a semi-annual economic and fiscal outlook (2 reports) and semi-annual economic and fiscal monitor (1 report); - a labour market assessment (1 report); - an updated analysis of achieving Canada's 2030 greenhouse gas (GHG) emissions target (1 report); - an updated analysis of the federal infrastructure plan (1 report); - an evaluation of forecast performance (1 report); - a cost estimate of establishing dental care plan for uninsured Canadians (1 report); - an analysis of federal transfers (1 report); - an analysis of cost of compensation for the Canadian Human Rights Tribunal ruling on systemic discrimination against First Nation Children (1 report); - an analysis of the Government's Strong, Secure and Engaged Defense Policy (1 report); and - an updated assessment of Canada's profit shifting by corporations (1 report).
+- a semi-annual economic and fiscal outlook (2 reports); - an annual fiscal sustainability report (1 report); - an analysis of the F-35 fleet (1 report); - an analysis of the Clean Fuel Regulations (1 report);

+- an updated cost analysis of irregular migration across Canada's southern border (1 report); - an analysis of corporate income tax elasticities (1 report); - an update of the personnel expenditure analysis tool (1 report); - an analysis of inflation and household income (1 report).

 The legislative agenda, along with significant changes in domestic and international conditions, may lead to the emergence of other important issues, which would be of interest to the Senate and the House of Commons.
-For example, trade developments, competitiveness, energy sector fluctuations and technological disruptions may merit assessments of their economic and fiscal impacts in fiscal year 2020-21.

-During fiscal year 2020-21, the PBO will closely monitor these developments.
-Should the preparation of additional reports require significant changes in the allocation of resources, the PBO will update the work plan.
+During fiscal year 2023-24, should the preparation of additional reports require significant changes in the allocation of resources, the PBO will update the work plan.